fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 You can load this model back into Weka and use it to make predictions on new data.

-1. Right-click on the “Result list” click “Load model” and select your model file (“diabetes-final.model”).
+1. Right-click on the "Result list" click "Load model" and select your model file ("diabetes-final.model").

-2. Change the “Test options” to “Supplied test set” and choose data/diabetes.arff (this could be a new file for which you do not have predictions)
+2. Change the "Test options" to "Supplied test set" and choose data/diabetes.arff (this could be a new file for which you do not have predictions)

-3. Click “More options” in the “Test options” and change “Output predictions” to “Plain Text”
+3. Click "More options" in the "Test options" and change "Output predictions" to "Plain Text"

-4. Right click on the loaded model and choose “Re-evaluate model on current test set”.
+4. Right click on the loaded model and choose "Re-evaluate model on current test set".

-The new predictions will now be listed in the “Classifier output” pane.
+The new predictions will now be listed in the "Classifier output" pane.

 Experiment saving different models and making predictions for entirely new datasets.